I've got an English degree and am really into anime, video games, movies, music, and D&D

 Age Rating: 13+ (strong comic violence, mild language)

-Summary: In the metropolis of City Z, monsters, criminals, and other such threats are an almost-daily occurrence, but there exists a hero who saves the city time and time again: Saitama, a powerful and dashing man who possesses the incredible power of being able to defeat any enemy in a single punch!
+Summary: In the metropolis of City Z, monsters, criminals, and other such threats are an almost-daily occurrence, but there exists a hero who saves the city time and time again.
+It's Saitama, a powerful and dashing man who possesses the incredible power of being able to defeat any enemy in a single punch!
 However, because thwarting evil has become so easy, Saitama finds crime-fighting to be exceptionally boring, and only does it in order to find strong enemies with whom to do battle.
 Unknown to the public and operating outside the walls of the Hero Association, will Saitama ever be able to find a villain who can put up a decent fight?
 Will he be cursed to forever walk the lonesome path of the unknown hero?
 And will he be able to defeat evil in time to catch the latest deals at the convenience store?
 These trials, and many more, await our valorous hero on his journey to becoming the strongest hero!

 The Good: Eye-popping spectacle action; hilarious and quirky cast of characters